22008686/Ex-6-Handwritten-Digit-Recognition-using-MLP/README.md

 It can be seen that the machine learning model can recognize the hand written digits.
 Though the accuracy is about 83% but still it can be increased by using Convolution Neural Network or Support Vector Machine classifier of machine learning with proper tuning.

-ALGORITHM:
+## ALGORITHM:

-Step 1:
-Import the necessary libraries of python.
+Step 1:Import the necessary libraries of python.

-Step 2:
-In the end_to_end function, first calculate the similarity between the inputs and the peaks.
+Step 2:In the end_to_end function, first calculate the similarity between the inputs and the peaks.
 Then, to find w used the equation Aw = Y in matrix form.
 Each row of A (shape: (4, 2)) consists of index [0]:

-Step 3:
-Similarity of point with peak 1 index [1]: similarity of point with peak 2 index[2]: Bias input (1) Y: Output associated with the input (shape: (4, )) W is calculated using the same equation we use to solve linear regression using a closed solution (normal equation).
+Step 3:Similarity of point with peak 1 index [1]: similarity of point with peak 2 index[2]: Bias input (1) Y: Output associated with the input (shape: (4, )) W is calculated using the same equation we use to solve linear regression using a closed solution (normal equation).

-Step 4:
-This part is the same as using a neural network architecture of 2-2-1, 2 node input (x1, x2) (input layer) 2 node (each for one peak) (hidden layer) 1 node output (output layer).
+Step 4:This part is the same as using a neural network architecture of 2-2-1, 2 node input (x1, x2) (input layer) 2 node (each for one peak) (hidden layer) 1 node output (output layer).

-Step 5:
-To find the weights for the edges to the 1-output unit.
+Step 5:To find the weights for the edges to the 1-output unit.
 Weights associated would be: edge joining 1st node (peak1 output) to the output node edge joining 2nd node (peak2 output) to the output node bias edge.

-Step 6:
-End the program.
+Step 6:End the program.

-## Program:
+## PROGRAM:
 ```
 ### Developed by : M.Pavithra
 ### Reg.No : 212222100032